-(In thousands, except share, per share and unit amounts, unless otherwise noted)
+Notes to Condensed Consolidated Financial Statements (Unaudited) (In thousands, except share, per share and unit amounts, unless otherwise noted)

-$NOTE~11 - Shareholders'~Equity~and~Non-Controlling~Interest ({\tt cont.})$
+NOTE 11 - Shareholders' Equity and Non-Controlling Interest (cont.)

 As of March 31, 2024 (Successor), redeemable non-controlling interests are comprised of 140,624,471 vested Class A OpCo Units, of which 6,967,050 units were formerly vested Class B OpCo Units.
 Class A OpCo Units are exchangeable for shares of Class A Common Stock or redeemable for cash.
 Additionally, the Company holds a call right that enables it to redeem Class A OpCo Units for shares of Class A Common Stock or cash once the unit holder has elected to redeem the equity instrument.